Ahsan-Asim/swagger-crud-demo/README.md

    Action: Registers a new user and returns a JWT token.
    Run the following curl command to sign up a new user and get the token: curl -X POST http://localhost:5000/api/users/signup -H "Content-Type: application/json" -d '{"email": "user@example.com", "password": "password123", "role": "user"}'

 The response will contain a JWT token.
 Keep this token for making authorized requests.

 2. User Login
    Route: POST /api/users/login
    Action: Authenticates an existing user and returns a JWT token.
    Run the following curl command to log in and obtain a token:

-curl -X POST http://localhost:5000/api/users/login -H "Content-Type: application/json" -d '{"ema
+curl -X POST http://localhost:5000/api/users/login -H "Content-Type: application/json" -d '{"email": "user@example.com", "password": "password123"}'

 Step 6: Using the Token to Perform Protected Actions Now that you have the JWT token, you can use it to perform actions like deleting a user.

 1. Delete User by Email
-   To delete a user, use the following curl command:

-curl -X DELETE http://localhost:5000/users/{email} -H "Authorization: Bearer {your-token}" Replace {email} with the user's email address and {your-token} with the token you received during login or signup.
+   To delete a user, use the following curl command: curl -X DELETE http://localhost:5000/users/{email} -H "Authorization: Bearer {your-token}" Replace {email} with the user's email address and {your-token} with the token you received during login or signup.

 The server will verify the token and, if valid, will delete the user.